PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-09 01:43:45
+Last updated: 2024-04-09 01:44:19
-Random Quote: I've heard so many stories about me now that I don't know which one is the most popular.
-But I do know which is the least popular: the truth. - Hannah Baker
+Random Quote: I am scared, 'cause I don't know how to fly.
+But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker